Anand-S-L/automation_bot/README.md

 # Autonomous Game Navigator 🎮🤖

 An intelligent bot framework for autonomous navigation in open-world games with real-time obstacle detection and avoidance.
+Specifically designed for Evil Lands running on **BlueStacks emulator**.

 ## ⚠️ Important Disclaimer